aleksifuna/alx-system_engineering-devops/0x02-shell_redirections/README.md

 cat /etc/passwd /etc/hosts : displays the content of the two files tail -n 10 /etc/passwd:displays the last 10 lines of the file /etc/passwd
 head -n 10 /etc/passwd:displays the first 10 lines of the file /etc/passwd
+head -n 3 iacta|tail -n 1:displays the content of line 3 in aicta file